Editors carefully fact-check all Drugwatch content for accuracy and quality.

 Drugwatch has a stringent fact-checking process.
 It starts with our strict sourcing guidelines.

 We only gather information from credible sources.
 This includes peer-reviewed medical journals, reputable media outlets, government reports, court records and interviews with qualified experts.

-This episode of Drugwatch Radio features Amy Ohm, the founder and CEO of TreatmentDiaries.com.
+This episode of Drugwatch Podcast features Amy Ohm, the founder, and CEO of TreatmentDiaries.com.
 Treatment Diaries is an online patient community that allows people to share their personal journeys with illness and to read the accounts of others.

 Ohm’s melanoma diagnosis inspired her to establish Treatment Diaries.
 She didn’t find many places where she could anonymously share and learn from others.